The act of cooking and baking is not only a fun activity, but it also empowers kids and teaches them fundamental life skills.

 Pricing structure is a bit confusing

 Tiny Chefs teaches online classes for savory and sweet dishes, but the dessert courses are a standout.
-These on-demand courses, which are pre-recorded videos, come in two different versions: a 10-recipe course and a five-recipe course.
 Each version has a few different dessert-focused classes, including The Art of Cupcakes, Cupcake Wars, and Donuts and Dips.
-And even the non-dessert-focused courses, like Cooking Around the World, American Picnic, and Restaurant Creations, include a few desserts.
+And even the non-dessert-focused courses, like Cooking Around the World, Family Meals, and Restaurant Creations, include a few desserts.

 The cupcake-focused courses teach you not only the fundamentals of making cupcakes but also how to decorate the cupcake in fun ways, like a shark attack cupcake, a firework cupcake, or a peacock cupcake.
 Flavors are kid-friendly but are innovative, such as Creamsicle, Tres Leche, and Snickerdoodle.
 Non-cupcake desserts are featured in other courses, like classic soft chocolate chip cookies, key lime pie, and S’mores brownies.

-Virtual camps, private classes and parties, and live cooking series are available and there’s even a specific Teen Chef Academy that focuses on cooking for teenagers.
-One-time cooking classes start at $27 and five-recipe courses start at $49.50.
-You can also join the monthly club for $50 which gives you access to over 40 different lessons and recipes as well as unlimited access to the one-time live cooking classes.
-Joining the club also gives you perks like access to a private Facebook group, an apron, and new content that is added monthly.
+Virtual camps, private classes and parties, and live cooking series are available.
+One-time cooking classes start at $15.
+You can also join the membership for $50 per month which gives you unlimited access to over 90 different lessons and recipes as well as access to one live class each month.
+Joining the club also gives you a free apron, and new content is added monthly.

 Why We Chose It: The Dynamite Shop has online classes and summer camps, but its parties and group events are super customizable, allowing you to create a virtual event for 10 people to 100 people or more.